Follow

 • Frost Breath and Ice Shard* are both great go-to Ice-type options for offense.

-• Water Gun should be paired with Hydro Pump, but is undesired, as Lapras’s niche is in its STAB Ice-type moves.
+• Water Gun should be paired with Sparkling Aria, but is undesired, as Lapras’s niche is in its STAB Ice-type moves.

 • Blizzard is on par with Ice Beam* on paper, but Ice Beam will pull ahead more often than not due to its higher average performance.
 Still, it's probably best to not drop an Elite TM on Lapras.